TumCucTom/factlet/README.md

 1. Enable App Groups capability for both targets
 2. Use the same App Group identifier in both entitlements files

+## Onboarding

+On first launch, Factlet guides you through a 4-step setup process:

+1. **Choose Topics** - Select which categories interest you (Science, History, Nature, etc.)
+2. **Select Difficulty Levels** - Choose Level 1 (basic), Level 2 (intermediate), or Level 3 (advanced) for your selected topics
+3. **Widget Refresh** - Set how often the widget updates (15 minutes, 30 minutes, hourly, or daily)
+4. **Notifications** - Choose if and how often you'd like to receive factlet notifications

+All settings can be changed later in the app's Settings screen.

 ## Notifications